 Views expressed throughout are speculative possibilities.
 In no way should they be taken as doctrinal claims!
 Read with discernment.

 Of course, we need faith to effectively use our spiritual authority.
 Faith comes from hearing, Romans 10:17 So then faith cometh by hearing, and hearing by the word of God.

-In the illustration below I reference the account of the disciples taking Jesus into the boat with them, and immediately arriving at their destination… Sea meets sky, heaven meets earth, and all difficulties are overcome when we do the same!
+In the illustration below, I reference the account of the disciples taking Jesus into the boat with them, and immediately arriving at their destination… This is one of my own photographs, so it would have been a different sort of boat, but it shows sea meeting sky, just as heaven meets earth, and all difficulties are overcome when we also take Jesus into our boat!

+Views expressed throughout are speculative possibilities.
+In no way should they be taken as doctrinal claims!
+Read with discernment.